epam/edp-install/documentation/kubernetes_install.md

 Mandatory parameters:
  ```
-    - edp.name - name of your EDP tenant to be deployed;
+    - edp.name - previously defined name of your EDP tenant to be deployed (e.g. demo);
     - edp.superAdmins - administrators of your tenant separated by escaped comma (\,);
     - edp.dnsWildCard - DNS wildcard for routing in your K8S cluster;
     - edp.storageClass - storage class that will be used for persistent volumes provisioning;